-About a year ago I met the Tatra Road Race Matthew.
-This is also the author of the photos on which I am in this entry, and as he is a pilot, on his Instagram you will find some Norwegian views from a slightly different perspective.
+About a year ago I met on the Tatra Road Race Matthew.
+This is also the author of photos with me in this post, and as he is a pilot - on his Instagram you will find some Norwegian views from a slightly different perspective.
 He mentioned the trip to Scandinavia - I am not surprised at him if I would watch her from above, I would also like to visit her.
 I do not know, I do not remember, after Tatra, I was busy throwing a bike forever.

 About three months later, he wrote to me that we were going, though I still understood little: something about Stavanger and Alesund ... wherever they are.
 I never refuse such proposals.
 So I wrote to Piotrek that there is a nice trip: that I do not know where and with whom, but it will be cold, wet, far away, and on the first day we will want to come back home.
 For a working man - an ideal situation: you go back to work and enjoy yourself.
 Piotrek is such a guest that when we go out for a bike in the morning, we have to take the lamps, when we go out on a hot day we take raincoats, and if we went before the block, for a walk, I would probably take a shovel, NRC foil and harpoon.

 Quickly, before it reaches us, it does not make sense!

 Flights to Norway are currently ridiculously cheap.
 The price of a trip to Stavenger in the south or Tromso in the north is the equivalent of 5-6 snickers at a Norwegian gas station.
 A very reasonable method of pushing responsibility and lack of courage to ask "is it a good idea?"We approve Mateusz's idea, we add a few more places and we look at tracka, which is over 1300km.
 Yes, planning from a chair perspective with a jack is convenient.